lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 ##### PSI to Detect Concept Drift

-`PSI=∑((actual_percentagei​−expected_percentagei​)×ln(expected_percentagei​actual_percentagei​​))`
+`PSI = sum((actual_percentage_i - expected_percentage_i) * ln(actual_percentage_i / expected_percentage_i))`

-When applying PSI to detect concept drift, you need 2 sets of target data, "actual" can be the latest target data, "expected" can be the older target data that didn't have data drift.
-PSI will binning the numerical target values and "_i" means the ith bin, the "percentage" in the formula indicates how many percent each bin occupies in the population.
-The general purpose of PSI is to get the overall percentage change, when comparing 2 sets of data.
+When using PSI to detect concept drift, you need two sets of target data: the "actual" data, which represents the latest target values, and the "expected" data, which corresponds to an older set without any drift.
+PSI works by binning the numerical target values, where "_i" refers to the i-th bin.
+The "percentage" in the formula reflects the proportion each bin occupies within the total population.

 🌻 [Check PSI python implementation >>][2] ([Reference][3])

+The main goal of PSI is to measure the overall percentage change between two data sets, helping to identify potential drift.

 * `PSI < 0.1`: no significant population change
 * `0.1 <= PSI < 0.2`: moderate population change